Surge of early voting in Va.’s largest county means a long wait for some voters

 Some additional help will come from workers who have been processing absentee ballot requests, he said.
 After Friday’s deadline to get those requests in, those workers will be redeployed to the satellite centers.

-But those changes are likely to have only a modest impact in the face of the continuing surge of early voters, expected to last through Election Day, Scott said.
+But those changes are likely to have only a modest impact in the face of the continuing surge of early voters, a surge expected to last through Election Day, Scott said.

 “Next week, as we approach the end, we’re expecting to see a much bigger jump,” he said.
-“I don’t think we’re going to see any relative drop off.”
+“I don’t think we’re going to see any relative drop-off.”